 While hypnosis alone cannot adequately treat anxiety disorders, the addition of hypnosis to the therapeutic treatment of anxiety can have a profound impact on helping a person mitigate and cope with their anxiety.
 As Clinical Psychologists, we find that by giving our clients the additional tool of hypnosis, they are often able to use it to calm themselves in times of anxiety and panic.
 We combine hypnotic techniques with traditional therapy modalities to address the troubling symptoms associated with anxiety and panic.

-In a relaxed and reflective state, clients are able to decrease the intensity of their anxious feelings while gaining insight into the root causes of their behavior.
-By tapping into their inner resources and creative problem-solving skills, clients are able to challenge the irrational beliefs and catastrophic thinking patterns so often associated with anxiety.
-And through the use of guided imagery and indirect suggestion, clients are able to accept and cope with their fears.
+In a relaxed and reflective hypnotic state, our clients are able to decrease the intensity of their anxious feelings, while gaining insight into the root causes of their behavior.
+By tapping into their inner resources and creative problem-solving skills, clients can challenge the irrational beliefs and catastrophic thinking patterns so often associated with anxiety.
+And through the use of guided imagery and indirect suggestion, clients learn to accept and cope with their fears.

 Research has shown that hypnosis is particularly beneficial in treating people with anxiety, as well as addressing the issues that arise in response to anxiety.
 Generally, people can become fearful of both the stimuli, as well as their somatic reaction to it.
 Our approach to anxiety focuses on altering the way a client views the fear, while calming their reaction to that fear.